Hawaii travel guide, hawaii hotels, car, activities reservations

 Film Production in the Islands

-Major film production in the islands gives the local economy a much-needed boost and allows local production people to garner impressive credits.
-Whether shot on Molokai, Oahu, Kauai, Maui, the Big Island or another island, the scenery is one-of-a-kind.
+Major film production in the Islands gives the local economy a much-needed boost and allows local production people to garner impressive credits.
+Whether shot on Oahu, Kauai, Maui, Molokai, Lanai or the Big Island, the scenery is one-of-a-kind.
 Dating back to the 1920s, Hawaii productions have been entertaining and educating millions across the globe.
-Below is a comprehensive list of the many films shot and/or set in the Hawaiian Islands:
+Below is a list of some of the many films shot and/or set in the Hawaiian Islands:

 • The White Flower – 1923